-Jackson State University in cooperation with the U.S. Department of Education, Rehabilitation Services Administration and Mississippi Department of Rehabilitation Services provide training for students to become vocational rehabilitation counselors as well as certified rehabilitation counselors (CRC).
-The program is accredited by the Council on Rehabilitation Education (CORE), which is the accrediting body for master's level rehabilitation counselor education programs.
+Jackson State University (JSU) in conjunction with the U.S. Department of Education, Rehabilitation Services Administration and Mississippi Department of Rehabilitation Services provide training for students to become vocational rehabilitation counselors as well as certified rehabilitation counselors (CRC).
+The program was reaccredited in the fall of 2016 by the Council on Rehabilitation Education (CORE) which is the accrediting body for master's level rehabilitation counselor education programs in the United States for five years.
 A major goal for the rehabilitation counselor is to assist persons with physical, mental or emotional disabilities in moving from a position of psychological and economic dependence to one of overall independence.